- A good majority of the show's CMOF is on this one video.

 - During the battle with the Lizard :

 Spider-Man: Hey, wall-crawling's my shtick!
-If you start spinning a web, I'll sue!
+You start spinning a web, and I'll sue!

 - During the Christmas battle with the Sinister Six, Spider-Man defeats Rhino by luring him onto the frozen river which gives way under his weight.
 Just before he falls:

 Rhino: (completely deadpan) I hate you.
 So much.